-Once you have been checked and cleared by a doctor, make sure you talk with a truck accident attorney before you make any statements about the incident.
+Once you have been checked and cleared by a doctor, make sure you talk with a Joliet truck accident lawyer before you make any statements about the incident.
 It is very common for the trucking company’s insurance to call you in the days after a crash.
 The trucking company’s insurance is concerned about how much the accident may cost them, not how you are doing.

 You are not obligated to speak with anyone.
 Take care of yourself.
 Give us a call so we can guide you through this.